cs124/pa7-chatbot/README.md

     {"name": "Moviebot", "purpose": "Recommendations", "MovieCount": 5, "StarterMode": True}

 Similar to python dictionaries, JSON organized data with key, value pairs.
 We can force our language models to respond in JSON only.
+Since together.ai currently only supports JSON mode stably on the Meta-Llama model, we'll be calling Llama when we want to use JSON mode.
+But you don't need to worry about changing model, because we've already implemented it for you in the `json_llm_call()` function in `util.py`.

 We provide an example of how to do this in `examples/json_llm_example.py`.
 To run the example, copy the file to the root directory and run in the root directory the following command: